 Important Tip Before You Start ...
 The most guidance while in the tool working will be seen beneath each field -- denoted by the blue "TIP" graphic.
 Web masters should follow these tips as much as possible as you work your way through the various templates -- they guide you through which field appears in which template.

-If you have never worked in UVM's Drupal before, you must add yourself to Drupal before you can be added to a group.
+If you've determined your website is an appropriate fit for Drupal, you must add yourself to Drupal before you can be added to a group.
 You do this by logging into Drupal.
 Expect to be denied access, and then you can complete the request for a Drupal group.

 If you have already built a website in Drupal and are beginning a new website, you can complete the request for a Drupal group.